Bajocode/exploring-modern-ios-architectures/README.md

 4. Build and run!

 #### Architectural Questions
 As I work through the architectures I will experiment with different setups while keeping the core principles of the architectures in mind.
-Some important aspects to consider:
+The project is designed with code readability and learning in mind, to use them in production may require performance optimisations or other changes.
+Some architectural aspects to consider:

 :small_blue_diamond: **Orthogonality:** responsibilities, distribution, coupling etc.